ar33zy/ar33zy.github.io/_posts/2020-04-14-rootcon-easter-egg-2020.md

 ![](/assets/images/ctf/rootcon_easter_egg_2020/mind14.png)

-Upon inspecting, I saw a strange file with a different file name length.
+Upon inspecting, I saw a odd-looking file with a different file name length.

 ![](/assets/images/ctf/rootcon_easter_egg_2020/mind15.png)

-The odd-length file contains a QR code which contains the egg for this challenge.
+This odd-length file contains a QR code which contains the egg for this challenge.

 ![](/assets/images/ctf/rootcon_easter_egg_2020/mind_egg.jpg)

 Mind egg: rc_easter{y0u_c0uld_n3veR_huRt_m3_I_ju57_f33l_y0u}

 **Note: The issue I encountered while extracting the second part of the password is when I tried to copy the contents of the file from the terminal.
-Some unicode bytes are truncated from it.
+Some unicode bytes are being truncated by the terminal.
 Learned this when I shared my solution to the challenge creator.**

 ## Soul